-When you’re living in a humid climate like Florida, it’s imperative that you know how to lower humidity in your house.
+When you’re living in a humid climate like Florida, it’s imperative that you know how to lower high humidity in your house.
 Otherwise, that humid air can cause several significant problems for you and your family.

 For example, if the air in your home is overly humid, it can create an environment where mold and/or fungus can grow and flourish.
 Excessive humidity can also cause discomfort and respiratory issues around your living space.
 Here, we’ll take a closer look at humidity in the home and how you can keep it in check during the muggy Florida summer.